bitcraze/aideck-gap8-examples/docs/img-proc-examples/face-detection.md

 page_id: face-detection
 ---

 This is the face detection application based on the example as developed by Greenwaves technologies.
-It is a bit more tailor made towards the AIdeck and uses the wifi streamer to stream the output to your computer.
+It is a bit more tailor made towards the AI-deck and uses the wifi streamer to stream the output to your computer.

 This was tested on **GAP_SDK version 3.7**.
 Make sure that next to `make SDK`, you also do `make gap_tools`.